 The Kimbrough Cotton Patch Soul Blues festival is an attempt to recapture those grand times down at the club.
 And House parties that ignite joyous family memories filled with music, food and love ALL NIGHT LONG.

-The Sons and Friends of Junior Kimbrough have created the Junior Kimbrough Collection, at Leontyne Price Library, Rust College, Holly Springs MS. The images are a growing collection of photos, live performances, and other ephemera related to Junior Kimbrough’s life, and legacy.
+The Sons and Friends of Junior Kimbrough have created the Junior Kimbrough Collection.
+The images are a growing collection of photos, live performances, and other ephemera related to Junior Kimbrough’s life, and legacy.
 Available for research only.

 Junior’s Chulahoma location, 1997